Barletta, Mastriano lead in new Pennsylvania Governor race poll

-(WHTM) – A new WHTM/Emerson College Polling/The Hill Pennsylvania primary poll shows Lou Barletta with a razor-thin lead over Doug Mastriano in the race for Governor and a majority of voters still undecided.
+(WHTM) – A new WETM/Emerson College Polling/The Hill Pennsylvania primary poll shows Lou Barletta with a razor-thin lead over Doug Mastriano in the race for Governor and a majority of voters still undecided.

 Barletta, a former congressman and Mayor of Hazelton, received 19.8% support among 1,000 likely Republican voters.
 State Senator Mastriano finished a close second with 19.4%, followed by businessman Dave White at 11.6%.